-KIPP Comienza offers a rigorous standards-based instructional program that creates a strong academic foundation on which all students can build to be successful in the future.
-Our teachers create and implement a wide variety of curricular resources to ensure that our students have access to the most rigorous content available.
-KIPP Comienza's program nurtures well-rounded critical thinkers who love learning, while preparing them to master the NGSS, state content standards, and CCSS through engaging, authentic work.
-Beyond focusing on student performance at or above grade-level in reading and mathematics, KIPP Comienza students prepare to be artists, scientists, authors, athletes, and agents of change who develop projects that will impact the local and global community.
+KIPP Empower offers a rigorous standards-based instructional program that creates a strong academic foundation on which all students can build to be successful in the future.
+Our teachers implement a wide variety of curricular resources to ensure that our students have access to the most rigorous content available.
+KIPP Empower's program will nurture well-rounded critical thinkers who love learning, while preparing them to master the NGSS, state content standards, and CCSS through engaging, authentic work.
+Beyond focusing on student performance at or above grade-level in reading and mathematics, KIPP Empower students will prepare to be artists, scientists, authors, athletes, and agents of change who develop projects that will impact the local and global community.

-KIPP Comienza's curriculum is designed specifically to meet the needs of our students, ensure that they are at or above grade level in all core subject areas and help them ultimately reach the goal of college graduation.
-To do so, our team researches the best curricular programs we can find and picks and chooses the best aspects of those programs to infuse into our academic program.
-We focus extensively on integrating our blended learning model into our ELA and math instruction time, which greatly enhances our ability to reach all learners in small and large group settings.
+Curriculum will be specifically chosen to meet the needs of our students, ensure that they are at or above grade level in all core subject areas and help them ultimately reach the goal of college graduation.
+To do so, our team will research the best curricular programs we can find and choose the best aspects of those programs to infuse into our academic program.
+We will focus extensively on integrating our blended learning model into our ELA and math instruction time, which will greatly enhance our ability to reach all learners in small and large group settings.

-Our teachers engage in a long-term planning process starting in the May prior to each school year.
-They start by creating grade level visions and subject visions in teams; this allows us to brainstorm and distill our goals for our students.
-Once we have a vision of what we want to accomplish academically, we study a pacing guide built on the mastery of state content standards in our curriculum, Next Generation Science Standards, and Common Core State Standards.
-After teachers and the leadership team study this scope and sequence, we study assessments, outline daily objectives, and start lesson internalization.
-All teachers are expected to use the selected curriculum as a foundation for instruction and use engaging pedagogical techniques to lift the material off of the page and into standards-based lesson plans.
+Our teachers will engage in a long-term planning process starting in the May prior to each school year.
+They will start by creating grade level visions and subject visions in teams; this will allow us to brainstorm and distill our goals for our students.
+Once we have a vision of what we want to accomplish academically, we will study a pacing guide built on the mastery of state content standards in our curriculum, Next Generation Science Standards, and Common Core State Standards.
+After teachers and the leadership team study this scope and sequence, we will study assessments, outline daily objectives, and start lesson internalization.
+All teachers will be expected to use the selected curriculum as a foundation for instruction and use engaging pedagogical techniques to lift the material off the page and into standards-based lesson plans.

-When planning, teachers first consider how their instruction meets the individual needs of all students.
-Their lesson plans, primarily the modeling, guided practice and independent practice components incorporates the different learning modalities and multiple intelligences informed by the work of Howard Gardner, a psychologist and author of Multiple Intelligences, and social and emotional intelligence based on the work of Daniel Goleman, psychologist and author of Emotional Intelligence.
-Further, the teachers use a mixture of groupings during their instruction including whole-class instruction and collaborative learning groups.
-Teachers are cognizant of the importance of movement, especially with the kindergarten and first grade students, and rotate groups of students among locations throughout the room in accordance with their attention span and what is developmentally appropriate.
+When planning, teachers will first consider how their instruction will meet the individual needs of all students.
+Their lesson plans (primarily the modeling, guided practice and independent practice components) will incorporate the different learning modalities and multiple intelligences informed by the work of Howard Gardner, a psychologist and author of Multiple Intelligences, and social and emotional intelligence based on the work of Daniel Goleman, psychologist and author of Emotional

+Intelligence.
+Further, the teachers will use a mixture of groupings during their instruction, including whole-class instruction and collaborative learning groups.
+Teachers will be cognizant of the importance of movement, especially with the kindergarten and first grade students, and rotate groups of students among locations throughout the room in accordance with their attention span and what is developmentally appropriate.

-Teachers further differentiate instruction through modifications to the content, process, or product while ensuring they are providing the needed scaffolding to set their students up for success.
-KIPP Comienza uses the work of Carol Ann Tomlinson, author of The Differentiated Classroom: Responding to the Needs of All Learners, to inform our differentiated instruction.
+Teachers will further differentiate instruction through modifications to the content, process, or product while ensuring they are providing the needed scaffolding to set their students up for success.
+KIPP Empower will use the work of Carol Ann Tomlinson, author of The Differentiated Classroom: Responding to the Needs of All Learners, to inform our differentiated instruction.

-Another key approach to our instruction is academic language development as proposed by the Focused Approach.
+Another key approach to our instruction will be academic language development as proposed by the Focused Approach.
 The Focused Approach is a research-based approach that builds language skills and fluency and provides scaffolded support for rigorous language outputs across content areas.